MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/solution-manage-contracts-in-microsoft-365.md

 5. When a member rejects a contract, the status is changed to rejected, and all members are notified through a Teams post.

-## Creating the solution
+## Create the solution

 The next sections will go into detail about how we configured our example of our contracts management solution.
 It is divided into three components:

-- Step 1: Use SharePoint Syntex to identify contract files and extract data
+- Step 1.
+Use SharePoint Syntex to identify contract files and extract data
-- Step 2: Use Microsoft Teams to create your contract management site
+- Step 2.
+Use Microsoft Teams to create your contract management site
-- Step 3: Use Power Automate to create your flow to process your contracts
+- Step 3.
+Use Power Automate to create your flow to process your contracts

 ## Step 1: Use SharePoint Syntex to identify contract files and extract data